pathwaycom/llm-app/templates/question_answering_rag/README.md

 - We create a [`SummaryQuestionAnswerer`](https://pathway.com/developers/api-docs/pathway-xpacks-llm/question_answering#pathway.xpacks.llm.question_answering.SummaryQuestionAnswerer) (as specified in `app.py`), which can handle both question-answering and summarization requests.
 - A web server, [`QASummaryRestServer`](https://pathway.com/developers/api-docs/pathway-xpacks-llm/servers#pathway.xpacks.llm.servers.QASummaryRestServer), exposes multiple endpoints for retrieval, Q&A, summarization, and more.

-Because Pathway is fully incremental, any changes to your source files immediately flow through parsing, embedding, indexing, and ultimately get reflected in the answers from the LLM.
+Because Pathway Live Data Framework is fully incremental, any changes to your source files immediately flow through parsing, embedding, indexing, and ultimately get reflected in the answers from the LLM.
 The user can then query the created index with simple HTTP requests to the endpoints mentioned above.

 ## Pipeline Organization

 This folder contains several objects:
-- `app.py`, the application code using Pathway and written in Python;
+- `app.py`, the application code using Pathway Live Data Framework and written in Python;
 - `app.yaml`, the file containing configuration of the pipeline, like LLM models, sources or server address;
 - `requirements.txt`, the dependencies for the pipeline.
 It can be passed to `pip install -r requirements.txt` to install everything that is needed to launch the pipeline locally;
 - `Dockerfile`, the Docker configuration for running the pipeline in the container;